fexon145/Rocket_Elevators_Information_System/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# Readme for the Rocket Elevators website at http://rocketelevators.online/

-* Ruby version
+* Ruby version : ruby 2.6.6

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Rails version: Rails 5.2.6
+* Important Gems: Cancancan, rails-Admin, Devise and Rolify.

-* ...
+* Database: MySql.
+* Tables: Users, Employees, Roles and Quotes.
+* Seeding: 21 users(with the password of :codeboxx) and employees seeded.
+* Admin of the site: All of the employees of Rocket Elevators havec the admin privileges so it is possible to have access to the Back Office by connecting to their accounts.
+We used the email adress of nicolas.genest@codeboxx.biz with password codeboxx to test the website.
+* Back Office ONLY visible to admins.